TradeTrust/tradetrust-core/README.md

 #### `getDataV2`

-It returns the original data stored in the Tradetrust v2 document, in a readable format.
+It returns the original data stored in the TradeTrust v2 document, in a readable format.

 #### `diagnose`